apache/accumulo-proxy/DOCKER.md

 The container is very slim so if need be you can add additional tools using `apt`.

-If you wish to manually execute the accumulo-proxy in you can:
+If you wish to manually execute the accumulo-proxy in the container you can:
 ```commandline
 /opt/accumulo-proxy/bin/accumulo-proxy -p /opt/accumulo-proxy/conf/proxy.properties
 ```